Projective Integration Methods in the Runge-Kutta Framework and the Extension to Adaptivity in Time: Conclusion

 \section{Conclusion}

-In this paper, a variety of Projective Integration (PI) methods are written as Runge-Kutta (RK) methods.
-This allows to check their consistency and accuracy properties easily by means of the order conditions of the RK method, without performing tedious Taylor expansions, which is especially troublesome for the many steps of a Projective Runge-Kutta (PRK) method or Telescopic Projective Integration (TPI) method.
+In this paper, we use the definition of Projective Integration (PI) methods as explicit time stepping schemes to write them as Runge-Kutta (RK) methods.
+This remarkably simple rewriting allows to check their consistency and accuracy properties easily by means of the order conditions of the RK method, without performing tedious Taylor expansions, which is especially troublesome for the many steps of a Projective Runge-Kutta (PRK) method or Telescopic Projective Integration (TPI) method.
 Spatially adaptive Projective Integration methods can be included as partitioned RK methods.
-Using the framework of RK methods, we derived new time adaptive PI schemes, that are based on the corresponding embedded RK method or step size variation.
+Using the framework of RK methods, we derived new time adaptive PI schemes, that are based on the corresponding embedded RK method, step size variation, or an on-the-fly error estimation.

-The stability and numerical convergence properties of the rewritten methods and newly derived methods have been analyzed and the projective methods clearly show the desired enlarged stability region while converging for with the theoretically derived order of accuracy.
+The accuracy, stability, and numerical convergence properties of the rewritten methods and newly derived methods were easily analyzed in the RK framework and the projective methods clearly show the desired enlarged stability region while converging with the theoretically derived order of accuracy.
+We prove instability of an on-the-fly error estimation method and show stability of a new improved version using the rewriting as RK method.

 The work in this paper allows to use more tools for stability analysis of RK schemes to be applied to PI.
-The number and size of inner time steps of PI methods or the different parameters of a TPI method could then be optimized.
-The development of space and time adaptive PI methods is another possible future research direction.\\
+The number and size of inner time steps of PI methods or the different parameters of a TPI method could then be optimized to answer the question if similarly stable RK schemes with fewer stages can be derived.
+The development of space \emph{and} time adaptive PI methods is another possible future research direction.\\